fandango-fuzzer/fandango-fuzzer.github.io/_sources/Fuzzing.md

 The full definition looks like this:

 :::{margin}
-In Fandango specs, symbol names are formed as identifiers in Python - that is, they consist of letters, underscores, and digits.
+In Fandango specs, symbol names are formed like identifiers in Python - that is, they consist of letters, underscores, and digits.
 :::

-% TODO
 :::{margin}
-Future Fandango versions will have shortcuts for specifying character ranges.
+Use [regular expressions](sec:regexes) to specifying character ranges.
 :::

 ```{code-cell}